DDM-Lab/SQL_Vuln_Scores/README.md

 *   Get column information with `' UNION SELECT sql FROM sqlite_master WHERE tbl_name='tablename' --`
 *   Determine column count with `' ORDER BY 1--`, `' ORDER BY 2--`, etc. until you get an error

-## CVSS Scores

-Each vulnerability has been assigned a CVSS score to indicate its severity:

-*   Challenge 1: 6.5
-*   Challenge 2: 7.8
-*   Challenge 3: 6.3
-*   Challenge 4: 8.2

 ## Solutions
 The solutions have been provided.
 Please check the solutions.txt file